YuvarekhaMahendran/YuvarekhaMahendran/README.md

 ### Undergraduate Studies
 - **Computer Science and Engineering**
+  - SQL
-  - HTML, CSS, SQL, Python
+  - Python
+  - Machine learning
+  - Data mining

 ### Certifications
 - **NPTEL**: The Joy of Computing using Python